 The application should be supported by a short statement from the applicant under 'Reasons for Application', outlining the financial need and stating briefly why the applicant wants to attend Spring Fling.

 The form should be signed by the applicant and a proposer.
 The proposer may be another dancer, a dance teacher, or a member of the RSCDS.

 The proposer should submit a brief statement in support of the applicant, which should be enclosed with the application form.
 The Youth Services Committee will be responsible for selecting the recipients from the applications received.

 If successful, it is a condition of the award that a short report, maximum 500 words, must be submitted to the Youth Services Committee by 1st June in the year of the award.
-The report, or extracts from it, may be featured in the Scottish Country Dancer or published on the RSCDS website.
+The report, or extracts from it, may be featured in the Scottish Country Dancer or published on the RSCDS website or social media platforms.

 Please note - scholarship applications for Spring Fling 2022 are now closed.

 Derek and Maureen Haynes were, as individuals and as a couple, a wonderful asset to Scottish Dancing.
 They were both superb dancers and gifted teachers and, in Derek’s case, an ingenious dance devisor.
 They gave freely of their time and talents to encourage others to enjoy this activity we all love.